bioinformatics-policlinicogemelli/Varan/README.md

 ## Usage

 <p align="justify">The first step to start using Varan is to correctly set the configuration file *conf.ini*.
 This file is divided in N subsessions:
-* <p align="justify">Paths: here is possible to specify Vep, vcf2maf and fasta paths,data and ClinVar path.
+<p align="justify">Paths: here is possible to specify Vep, vcf2maf and fasta paths,data and ClinVar path.
-* <p align="justify">Multiple: here is possible to specify the paths where the reference multi-VCFs(SNV,CNV,Combined_Output) are stored.
+<p align="justify">Multiple: here is possible to specify the paths where the reference multi-VCFs (SNV, CNV, Combined_Output) are stored.
-* <p align="justify">OncoKB: here is possible to specify the personal key for annotation within the configuration settings of the annotation tool.
+<p align="justify">OncoKB: here is possible to specify the personal key for annotation within the configuration settings of the annotation tool.
-* <p align="justify">Project: here is possible to specify project info like name, description and profile.
+<p align="justify">Project: here is possible to specify project info like name, description and profile.
-* <p align="justify">Filters: here are specified the filters applied in the filtering step. #####Aggiungere sezione sottoparagrafo filtri###
+<p align="justify">Filters: here are specified the filters applied in the filtering step. #####Aggiungere sezione sottoparagrafo filtri###
-* <p align="justify">Cna: here are specified the CNV genotypes and the ploidy.
+<p align="justify">Cna: here are specified the CNV genotypes and the ploidy.
-* <p align="justify">TMB: here are specified the TMB thresholds.
+<p align="justify">TMB: here are specified the TMB thresholds.
-* <p align="justify">MSI: here are specified the MSI thresholds.
+<p align="justify">MSI: here are specified the MSI thresholds.
-* <p align="justify">Fusion: here are specified the Fusion thresholds.
+<p align="justify">Fusion: here are specified the Fusion thresholds.
-* <p align="justify">Clinical Sample: here is possible to customize the name and type (example: string, number) of the columns in the Clinical Sample.
+<p align="justify">Clinical Sample: here is possible to customize the name and type (example: string, number) of the columns in the data_clinical_sample.txt.
-* <p align="justify">Clinical Patient: here is possible to customize the name and type (example: string, number) of the columns in the Clinical Patient.
+ <p align="justify">Clinical Patient: here is possible to customize the name and type (example: string, number) of the columns in the data_clinical_patient.txt.